Kozzi11/puppet/README.md

 sysinfo
 ------
-CGI script for display html page with some system information CGI script result is available under URL: http://node1.kozzi.eu/systeminfo/
+CGI script for display html page with some system information

+CGI script is installed into /var/www/html/systeminfo and script result is available under URL: http://node1.kozzi.eu/systeminfo/

 iptables
 -------